osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The stream identifier

 **Response**
-The response includes a status code and a seralized access control list
+The response includes a status code and a serialized access control list.

 **.NET Library**
 ```csharp